-Placements are offered for a three day period only on Tuesdays Wednesdays and Thursdays and must be organised by the Work-Experience Co-ordinator.
+Placements are usually offered on Tuesdays, Wednesdays and Thursdays, for a short period of 1, 2 or 3 days depending on the specialty area placements.
+They must be organised by the Work-Experience Co-ordinator.

 Placements are arranged for students interested in joining the NHS in both clinical and non-clinical support roles and may include Nursing, Physiotherapy, Radiography, Portering, I.T., Human Resources etc.

 - Work SHADOWING Placements (Age 17 years +)

 These placements are specifically for students interested in pursuing a career in MEDICINE and may include time in Orthopaedic Outpatients, the Emergency Department, Endoscopy and the Operating Theatre.

 Due to the high volume of applications, you will only be contacted if a placement can be offered.

 The National Health Service offers a huge range of exciting and challenging opportunities for people who are passionate about making a difference.
 With more than 350 different careers on offer, there is a job for you no matter what your interests, skills or qualifications.

 Step into the NHS

 Work experience in the NHS is a fantastic way to gain insight into a particular career.
 It can also be a valuable way of getting some confidence and experience of caring for people.
 Whether it is a short or long-term placement, full or part time, or on a structured or informal basis, work experience can help you choose the right career.

 We offer expert advice, support and guidance throughout all stages of your career.